 Collection of Personal Information

-We will not collect any personal information except that which is necessary in providing our services (e.g. to add you to our newsletter mailing list or to respond to an enquiry) and we will not collect such information without your knowledge.
+We will not collect any personal information except that which is necessary in providing our services (e.g. to respond to an enquiry) and we will not collect such information without your knowledge.

 We will not use personal information for any purpose for which it was not originally collected unless we first gain the consent of the person who provided the information.

 Should you wish to do so, in accordance with the Data Protection Act (DPA), you have the right to request a copy of any personal information that we hold about you and to correct any inaccuracies.
 As per the terms of the DPA we reserve the right to make a small charge for his service.

 We undertake to safeguard any information we hold about our clients and visitors to our website.
 We will not disclose such information to any third party, other than official bodies who have legitimate legal justification and authority for demanding to see it.